ThePansmith/PanPack/README.md

 - Buildscript modified from [Terrafirmagreg](https://www.curseforge.com/minecraft/modpacks/terrafirmagreg-modern)

 [^1]: Modrinth buildscripts are disabled by default, as most pack developers do not plan on releasing to modrinth due to important mods not being present, but can be easily uncommented if you do.
 If also, also add a `MODRINTH_ID` and `MODRINTH_ID`
-[^2]: The included `mmc-pack` is for forge 1.20.1, edit/replace `mmc-pack` with your own if on another version, just remember to add `PreLaunchCommand=java -jar pakku.jar fetch` to it.
+[^2]: The included `mmc-pack` is for forge 1.20.1, edit/replace `mmc-pack` with your own if on another version when initially setting up, just remember to add `PreLaunchCommand=java -jar pakku.jar fetch` to it.